nekolibs/neko-db/README.md

 ## GraphQL Integration

+> **Optional.** Everything above works without GraphQL or Apollo.
+This section is only needed if you want to add a GraphQL API on top of your models.
+Requires `@apollo/client` as a peer dependency.

 NekoDB integrates with Apollo GraphQL.
 Models define their own typeDefs and resolvers, which are auto-collected for Apollo.

 ### Setup